materialsproject/fireworks/docs/installation_tutorial.rst

 It's important to understand that when you add a FireWork to the LaunchPad, the job just sits in the database and waits.
 The LaunchPad does not submit jobs to a computing resource when a new FireWork is added to the LaunchPad.
 Rather, a computing resource must *request* a computing task by running the Rocket Launcher.

-When we ran the Rocket Launcher in rapid-fire mode, the Rocket Launcher requests a new task from the LaunchPad immediately after completing the current task.
-It might *seem* like the LaunchPad is the one in charge, but in reality the Rocket Launcher is the one that must initiate the request for a FireWork.
+When we ran the Rocket Launcher in rapid-fire mode, the Rocket Launcher requests a new task from the LaunchPad immediately after completing its current task.
+It stops requesting tasks when none are left in the database.
+It might *seem* like the LaunchPad is the one in charge, but in reality the Rocket Launcher must initiate the request for a FireWork.
 You might have noticed this when we ran the Rocket Launcher in infinite mode with a sleep time of 10.
 In this mode, we are requesting a new task every 10 seconds after completing the previous task.
 When you add a new FireWork to the LaunchPad, it does not start running automatically.
 We must wait for the Rocket Launcher to request it!

 Next steps